wp-plugins/woo-payment-gateway/readme.txt

 Braintree For Woocommerce is a plugin that allows merchants to accept credit card and paypal payments through their eCommerce website by integrating their Braintree account.
 Customer’s can choose to save their payment information for easy checkout at a later date.
 All saved payment information is saved using the wordpress user’s ID and will be saved in the Braintree vault.
 Admin’s can configure the look and behavior of the payment form.
 By selecting “Braintree Dropin UI” merchants can use the SAQ A compliant hosted forms provided by Braintree.
 By selecting “Braintree Custom UI”, merchants can use a custom payment form, which falls within the SAQ A-EP compliance.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload braintree-for-woocommerce to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Navigate to Woocommerce->Settings->Checkout and select Braintree Payment Gateway.
+3. Navigate to Woocommerce->Settings->Checkout and select Braintree Payment Gateway.
 From there, you can enter your Braintree sandbox and production keys.

 == Frequently Asked Questions ==